usi-verification-and-security/aws-smtcomp-parallel-22/README.md

 The actions `docker-*` are related to managing docker images on your local machine.
 The actions `infra-*` are related to managing docker images on your AWS account.
 Switching between the parallel and the cloud track is done via `-P` option.

+To delete remote AWS resources, use action `infra-delete`.
+This is useful for example when, after uploading, one wants to switch from one track to another.
+Example sequence of actions and options: `infra-all`, then `infra-delete`, then `infra-all -P` (first cloud track, then parallel track).

-To clean up, that is, to wipe all temporary files, docker images and also AWS resources, use action `clean`.
+To clean up, that is, to wipe all temporary files, docker images and also remote AWS resources, use action `clean`.
+It also implies `infra-delete`.
 It is also possible to use `-c` option in combination with an action.

 To _not_ shut down the AWS resources at the end, that is, to keep them alive, use `-k` option (cloud track only).
+Later, one should use action `infra-shutdown`.
-However, accessing files in the S3 bucket is possible even after shutting down.
+Note that accessing files in the S3 bucket is possible even without keeping alive, that is, even after shutting down.